Disclosure: I have partnered with Fruit Shoot™ to share with you how my kids are enjoying the outdoors this summer.

 After looking through the items we had on hand, and finding more amazing items at the store, we came home and began constructing our backyard games “arena.”

-Even though we had limited space, we were still able to incorporate several fun competitions into our outdoor activities.
+Even though we had limited space, we were still able to incorporate several fun competitions into our backyard summer games competition.

 Of course, we also made sure to set out food and drinks to enjoy as we competed.
-The celebration-themed food was part of the outdoor games fun and easy to put together.
+The celebration-themed food was part of our backyard Olympic games and easy to put together.

 More super simple food ideas included Olympic torches made with nothing more than ice cream cones and chips.
 Our 6 yr old put them together herself.